VianneyMI/monggregate/docs/tutorial/pipeline.md

 pipeline.match(title="A Star Is Born")
 ```

-will add a `Match` stage instance to the pipeline and return the pipeline instance.
+The last line of code will add a `Match` stage instance to the pipeline and return the pipeline instance.

 That way, you can chain the stages together to build your pipeline.